 What type of side effects can I expect?

 Side effects are related to the area of the body that is being treated.
 Common side effects may include fatigue and skin irritation.
-You will receive more information for your particular case at the time of the CT simulation scan.
+You will receive more information for possible side effects before your treatment begins.